jing-bao/benchmarks/proposals/chipmunk-hourglass/README.md

 ## Overview
 The benchmark simulates an hourglass with grains of sand inside it and update the positions of the grains of sand by calling into the [Chipmunk2D](http://chipmunk-physics.net/) physics engine compiled from C into WebAssembly.

+The goal of this benchmark is to test performance of a physics engine which is important because it impacts the user experience of Web Games a lot.

 The benchmark is based on https://codelabs.developers.google.com/codelabs/hour-chipmunk/index.html#0 but modified to be headless.

 This benchmark updates the positions of the grains of sand for 500 times and measures the **Prepare time** and **Execution time**.
 After the last update, the sha256 checksum of a string including all positions is calculated and compared with the reference value.
 By setting the number of grains as 9\*20, 18\*20 and 18\*41, the benchmark runs in small, medium and large mode respectively.